melihteke/phonebook/README.md

 ## Creating a Phonebook with MongoDB

 Welcome to the phonebook application readme!
-This application is designed to showcase how you can easily build your own phonebook using MongoDB with Python.
-The purpose of this document is to guide you through the setup process so that you can quickly get started with using the application.
+This application is designed to showcase how easy it is to build a phonebook using MongoDB and Python.
+Although phonebooks are common, the purpose of this application is to demonstrate how NoSQL databases like MongoDB can be used in different fields, such as network automation as well.

+As a network engineer, you may need to store various types of data such as device names, site information, IP addresses, device statuses, contact information, and subnets.
+Instead of using traditional relational databases, NoSQL databases like MongoDB can provide greater flexibility and scalability in managing and organizing this data.

-Before we begin, please ensure that you have access to a MongoDB instance.
-In this example, I have used the FreeTier option available on https://cloud.mongodb.com/.
+To get started with the phonebook application, please ensure that you have access to a MongoDB instance.
+In this example, we have used the FreeTier option available on https://cloud.mongodb.com/.
 However, you can use any MongoDB instance that is accessible to you.

-To get started, follow these steps:
+Here are the steps to set up and run the application:

-Clone the repository to your local machine
+Clone the repository to your local machine.
-Install the required dependencies by running pip install -r requirements.txt Set up a .env file with the necessary environment variables for connecting to your MongoDB instance (e.g. DBA_USR, DBA_PSSWD, DBA_URL)
+Install the required dependencies by running pip install -r requirements.txt.
+Set up a .env file with the necessary environment variables for connecting to your MongoDB instance (e.g. DBA_URI).
-Start the application by running python app.py
+Start the application by running python app.py.
+By following these steps, you can quickly set up and use the phonebook application to explore the features and benefits of using MongoDB as your NoSQL database.

 ## How to Run the app